joostvanwollingen/functional-monitoring-workshop/docs/20-PaymentMix.md

 Create a dashboard that shows the total amount of orders placed, the amount of orders per payment type and uses the $__range function to only show the orders placed in the selected time window.

+### Create a graph for the payment mix
+Once you have counters for all the order types, try creating a graph to visualize how the three different payment types are used.
+A stacked graph with fill works quite nicely for this!

 ![Your dashboard should look something like this](images/exercise3.png ':size=700')